Sequential active learning of low-dimensional model representations for reliability analysis: Numerical experiments

-\\~\\ For all showcased examples, ASSIS yields equally or more accurate estimates compared to SSIS at equal cost.
-It also either matches or outperforms SIS at significantly reduced costs.
-Except for the easiest problems, i.e., those featuring well-behaved (truss) or low-dimensional (2D hat) LSFs associated with comparatively large failure probabilities, the in-level adaptivity of ASSIS leads to significant bias correction (\cref{fig:performance}, bottom right) and variance reduction (\cref{fig:performance}, top right). \\~\\ \cite{Papaioannou2016} discusses the choice of the MCMC sampler for SIS and find that aCS as employed here is outperformed by a Gaussian mixture proposal in low-dimensional problems, while the latter is the preferred choice as the problem dimension grows.
-Our method is designed for the solution of high-dimensional reliability problems and we thus consistently use aCS.
-However, we remark that in the 2-dimensional examples the relative RMSE produced by all considered SIS-based methods can be decreased by an order of magnitude by using the Gaussian mixture proposal at constant cost. \\~\\ Comparing the truss and the rare truss models, the additional number of SIS levels required in the solution of the latter evidently leads to a deterioration of the SSIS estimate (\cref{fig:performance}, top left).
-This is due to single runs (less than 10 \%) among the 100 repetitions in which the sampled DoEs lead to extreme outliers in the failure probability estimates (\cref{fig:rel_error}).
-While this effect vanishes when increasing the number of samples in the DoE, ASSIS offers a more cost-effective alternative to avoid such outliers by actively learning an informative augmentation of adverse DoEs.
-In this way, subspace identification and surrogate modelling errors cannot propagate and accumulate across the levels of SIS as they are controlled by the AL procedure.
+Comparing the truss and the rare truss models, the additional number of SIS levels required in the solution of the latter evidently leads to a deterioration of the SSIS estimate (Figure~\ref{fig:performance}, top left).
+This is due to single runs (less than 10 \%) among the 100 repetitions in which the sampled training sets lead to extreme outliers in the failure probability estimates (Figure~\ref{fig:rel_error}).
+While this effect vanishes when increasing the number of samples in the training set, ASSIS offers a more cost-effective alternative to avoid such outliers by actively learning an informative augmentation of adverse training sets.
+In this way, subspace identification and surrogate modeling errors cannot propagate and accumulate across the levels of SIS, as they are controlled by the AL procedure.
 In fact, the phenomenon of rather rare but all the more severe outliers deteriorating the error mean and variability is a problem SSIS is facing not only in the rare truss example but also in the cantilever and both quadratic examples.
-Conversely, it is seen that in the 4-branch example, SSIS consistently and considerably overestimates the probability of failure while ASSIS captures the probability of failure rather well.
-The ASSIS-based probability of failure estimates each strive towards one of two accumulation points, one of which corresponds to the true probability of failure while the other represents a slightly underestimated failure probability.
-This second cumulation point corresponds to ASSIS runs where only two of the four important failure regions of the 4-branch functions have been identified.
-This behaviour can be alleviated by employing a Gaussian mixture proposal in this example. \\~\\
+Conversely, it is seen that in the 4-branch example, SSIS consistently and considerably overestimates the probability of failure while ASSIS captures the probability of failure rather well.\enlargethispage*{1pc}